ToniLMM/Blog-Robotica-Movil/README.md

 ### First days

+During the first days I was trying different ways to make the grid, with different search algorithms.
+However, once the grid was completed, the hardest part was already done.
+At first I had problems at many points in the practice, but the main one was that the car crashed into the walls.
+Although I had a widening of the obstacles, it was not enough for the car and in many points of the map it crashed into the corners.
+It took me a while to realize the mistake but I finally fixed it by widening the obstacles further.

 ### Final version

 This is the binarize_map function which is used to mark the positions of walls on the grid and expand the obstacle region around those walls in all directions:
 ```python3